divyanshugupta72688/Frontened_Project/README.md

 # Frontened_Project
-This is My frontened project using HTML ,CSS &amp; JS
+This is My frontened project using HTML ,CSS &amp; JS.